Costs & Scholarships

 The first step to applying for TWC scholarships is to review the descriptions and eligibility information on our website for each of the awards.
 When filling out your application, you should then mark interest in all awards for which you are interested in being considered.
 There is no separate application required for TWC scholarships, but certain awards may require you to send in supporting documents (for example, a copy of your membership certificate for an honors society).
 If you have any specific questions about our scholarships, please -mail email@example.com.

 Students who submit their applications by the competitive deadline of the term for which they are applying will be included in the first round of considerations for financial assistance, which should take place within the month after the competitive deadline.
 Students submitting their applications between the competitive and regular deadlines will receive notification of financial assistance decisions on a rolling basis depending on how long it takes to receive their supporting documentation.
-If you have questions about the status of your application as it relates to financial assistance, please e-mail firstname.lastname@example.org.
+If you have questions about the status of your application as it relates to financial assistance, please contact firstname.lastname@example.org.

 The Washington Center will send out invoices approximately four to six weeks before the start of any given semester or term.
 The invoice will reflect the program and housing fees minus any scholarships that were awarded by The Washington Center.
 Depending on our arrangements with your institution, the invoice will be sent to your institution or directly to you.
 Please note that you may be required to cover the cost of tuition on campus in addition to TWC fees.
 Check with your liaison or email email@example.com for guidance.